mengzzz0628/syllabus.space/README.md

 *   echo "127.0.0.1 syllabus.test corpfin.syllabus.test auth.syllabus.test" >> /etc/hosts
 *   perl initsylspace.pl -f
 *   cd Model
-*   perl MkTestSite.pl
+*   perl mkstartersite.pl
 *   cd ..
 *   updatedb   # runserver.pl can now self-detect location
 *   perl runserver.pl    # smart enough to figure out whether it is running on syllabus.space domain (where it should use hypnotoad).

 now point your firefox browser to `http://syllabus.test`.  (do not use Chrome!).  when you are done, ^C out of runserver.pl .

-runserver.pl also has a mode that lets it operate similar to hypnotoad, primarily removing informative error messages.
-Give runserver.pl a 'p' argument to force this production mode.

 ### Real Operation